Capital Gains Tax for Business: An In-depth Guide

 Capital Gains Tax Calculator

-If you need to pay CGT, your self assessment return needs to include your calculations with
+If you need to pay CGT, your self assessment return needs to include your calculations with details of:

 - each capital gain or loss you report